gdufloux/the-elevator/README.md

 * Add logic that controls the light at each floor
 * Conditional user controls
 * Add logic that controls the outer doors at each floor
+* Add security logic associated to the inner door